william-217/william-217/README.md

 • 📜 I love working on projects where I can use my creativity

-• ✨ A believing heart is our magic
+• ✨ A believing heart is your magic

 ## Skills
 <p align="center">